mi-alkhamis/git-cheatsheet/README.md

 Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.

-### What is the repository and how to orgenize it
+### What is the repository and how to organize it

-Repositories  contain a collection of files of various different versions of a Project. it must contains README.md ,and LICENSE
+Repositories contain a collection of files of various versions of a Project. it must contain README.md and LICENSE

 ### Git clone

 `$ git clone https://github.com/mi-alkhamis/git-cheatsheet.git`

-we use this command to retrieve a copy of a project, in this exmpale  you can get copy of mine :smile:
+we use this command to retrieve a copy of a project, in this example, you can get a copy of mine :smile:

 ### How to sync local repo with the remote one

  `$ git pull`

-it gave all change from remote repository  and writte in local repository
+it gave all changes from the remote repository  and write in the local repository

 ### reset vs revert vs checkout

 reset:` $ git reset COMMIT-NUM` restore to `COMMIT-NUM`  and remove ahead commits

-revert: ` $ git revert COMMIT-NUM` restore to `COMMIT-NUM` and make a commit to remind the path
+revert: ` $ git revert COMMIT-NUM` restore to `COMMIT-NUM` and make a commitment to remind the path

 checkout: `$ git checkout COMMIT-NUM` to change head to  mentioned commit number